ratmod/ratmod.github.io/docs/faq.md

 ## How do I turn off taunts?

+You can disable taunts with `\cg_taunts 0`.
+Note that this will only work if the server doesn't force taunts to be on.
+You can check using `\rules`.
-You can vote to toggle it off or on with `\cv custom taunts`.
+You may also be able to vote to toggle taunts off or on for everyone with `\cv custom taunts`.

 ## Why isn't `r_picmip` working?